javascript - How to call a method in class from its replaced implementation? -

 I'm trying to understand some concepts in JavaScript.
 Consider the following code:

-function person (name, age) {this.name = name || "no name"; This.age = age || "Age is not specified"; This.printStr = function () {console.log ("& lt;" + this.name + "," + this.age + "& gt;"); }; } P = new person ("Pranav", 26); P.printStr = function () {console.log ("This works .... even .... ...." + this.name); }; P.printStr ();
+function person (name, age) {this.name = name || "no name"; This.age = age || "Age is not specified"; This.printStr = function () {console.log ("& lt;" + this.name + "," + this.age + "& gt;"); }; } P = new person ("Pranav", 26); P.printStr = function () {console.log ("This works .... even .... ...." + this.name); }; P.printStr (); I want to call the 'printStr' implementation in the person class from within the 'printStr' function implementation in 'P'.

 It should do that the output is required: